arturs-razmuss/ai-tests/README.md

 8) Use helpers and test doubles from existing context if appropriate
 ```

 The generated code used fields and setUp method to make tests succinct and easy to read.
-There were similar compilation issues similar to incorrect usage of
+There were similar compilation issues related to incorrect usage of the `javax.money` API.
-`javax.money` API.
-I would have liked more test scenarios to be generated, like providing the same currency for both source and target, but overall solid attempt.
+While I would have preferred additional test scenarios, like providing the same currency for both source and target,
+the overall attempt was solid.

 ## Conclusion